Glossary of printing terms

 Also known as ink saturation.
 The quantity of ink used to achieve dark or light colours through CMYK values.
 Too much ink can cause problems.

-Interior pages
+Inner or Interior pages

 The pages inside a book or brochure.
 Requires careful consideration when setting up print files.